rochaadrielea/pharma-stream-ai-lakehouse/README.md

 * Leadership has no real-time visibility into patient sentiment or product perception.

-So — the this is a tool to turn chaos into clarity.
+So, this is a tool to turn chaos into clarity.
 With this product there are 4 deliverables:

 1️⃣ **Actionable, AI-generated insights**